 Webb’s House Of Horror

-Youth Care Worker Julie Walters also interviewed Nelly, and her sister Kimberley Patterson* Webb, in March ’86 after they talked about kids from Boys Town – an orphanage where Larry King was a contributor and Walters was employed – being abused.
-In Walters’ 50-page report, the Webb’s pricey lifestyle is outlined.
-Although Jarrett Webb admitted to making only $32,000 a year, the house they owned was furnished very expensively.
+Youth Care Worker Julie Walters also interviewed Nelly, and her sister Kimberley Patterson* Webb, in March ’86 after they talked about kids being abused at Boys Town, an orphanage where Larry King was a contributor and Walters was employed.
+In Walters’ 50-page report, the Webb’s pricey lifestyle is described.
+Although Jarrett Webb admitted to making only $32,000 a year, the house they owned was lavishly furnished.
 Mrs. Webb owned a four carat diamond ring, a full-length fur coat, custom-made dresses and expensive accessories.
 When they hosted a party, it included caterers and limousines.
-Larry King is mentioned when Nelly describes to Walters how her and the other kids were “forced” to go with him to “meetings/parties at the Omaha Girls’ Club.”
+Larry King is mentioned when Nelly tells Walters how her and the other kids were “forced” to go with him to “meetings/parties at the Omaha Girls’ Club.”
 King also threw parties at his home, where Nelly witnessed pedophilia, homosexuality, group sex and drug usage.
 At one of these parties, Joey Patterson* Webb, Nelly’s brother, told her about the money he made “working for Larry King.”

 As Loretta became more comfortable with the hospital personnel, she revealed more to them about her past.
 In a report given to the legislative committee, Loretta explained to the staff how a child could become mixed up in cult activity.
 She told them it was a gradual process that started when she met a guy at the OGC named Ray, who would take her and several other girls out to an abandoned building to smoke a joint.
 After weeks of getting high with Ray, he then invited the girls to a party.
 At this party, there were men in their mid-thirties who would sit and talk with the young girls about their problems.
 Eventually, after they drank enough alcohol to become intoxicated, the men and girls would sleep with each other.
 The parties went on for six months before the men took the girls to what they called “power meetings,” where they were told they needed to “kill something they loved to gain power.”
 At these meetings, candles were lit, unusual markings were drawn on the walls, clothes with upside down crosses were worn, and the leader would always wear a black cape.
 What proceeded over the months and years were, in effect, satanic rituals where Loretta witnessed human sacrifices, cannibalism and the mutilation of animals.